-MAP-228 Med Lab Procedures II
+MAP-230 Medical Laboratory Procedures II

-3 credits-This course is an advanced laboratory introduction to medical diagnostic and laboratory techniques and offers skill development in a wide variety of low and moderately complex diagnostic procedures, microscopic and chemical analysis of blood.
+4 credits-This course is an advanced laboratory introduction to medical diagnostic and laboratory techniques and offers skill development in a wide variety of low and moderately complex diagnostic procedures, microscopic and chemical analysis of blood.
 Students will develop skill in specimen collection on varying age groups and in using a variety of blood collection methods including; vacuum collection devices, syringes, capillary skin puncture, butterfly needles and blood culture.
 Topics covered will include hematology, body chemistry, microbiology, ABO/Rh test, immunology testing, and blood typing.
 Specimen collections with specialty examinations and diagnostic tests such as electrocardiograms, pulmonary function and throat cultures will be included.

-Prerequisite(s): A minimum grade of C in MAP-225.
+Prerequisite(s): Minimum grade of C+ in MAP-111, MAP-225, and MAP-342.